lucpod/ticketless/lessons/08-worker-lambda/README.md

   from: 'some@one.com',
   to: 'somebody@else.com',
   subject: 'Just catching up...',
-  text: 'Hey how are you today?'
+  text: 'Hey buddy, how are you today?'
 }

 transporter.sendMail(mailOptions, (err, info) => {